 - From the dashboard, go to Plugins>Installed Plugins.

-- Under Astra Starter Sites click “See Library”
+- Under Starter Templates click “See Library.”

 - In the far right corner under “Howdy”, click the drop down to filter the starter sites for the page builder you want to use.